skedgo/TGCardViewController/README.md

-# Cards for TripGo iOS
+# TripGo Card View Controller

 This is a repo for providing the card-based design for TripGo as well as the (upcoming) TripKitUI SDK by SkedGo.